digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 ``[DAML-LF < x.y]`` and ``[DAML-LF ≥ x.y]`` to make the respective
 line conditional upon the DAML-LF version.

-Below, we list the versions of DAML-LF major version 1 that a DAML-LF engine compliant with the present specification must handle [except for 1.dev], in ascending order.
+Below, we list the versions of DAML-LF 1.x that a DAML-LF engine compliant with the present specification must handle [except for 1.dev], in ascending order.
 The list comes with a brief description of the changes, and some links to help unfamiliar readers learn about the